hpcleuven/VscDocumentation/source/software/mpi_for_distributed_programming.rst

 (2009) are one-sided communication (get/put), dynamic process management and a model for parallel I/O. MPI-3.0 (2012) adds non-blocking collectives, a major update of the one-sided communication model and neighborhood collectives on graph topologies.
-The first update of the MPI-3.1 specification was released in 2015, and work is ongoing on the next major update, MPI-4.0.
+An update of the specification, MPI-3.1 was released in 2015.
+The MPI-4.0 was formally approved in June 2021.

 The two dominant Open Source implementations are `Open MPI`_ and `MPICH`_.
 The latter has been through